mytardis/mytardis-the-hard-way/tutorials/mytardis-4.1-ubuntu-18.04.md

 sudo systemctl start elasticsearch.service
 ```

-Wait a few seconds for the service to start.
-Then you can check that it
+Wait for the service to start - it could take 20 seconds or more.
-is listening on port 9200:
+Then you can check that it is listening on port 9200:

 ```
 curl -X GET "localhost:9200/"